EMMC-ASBL/oteapi-dlite/.github/pull_request_template.md

 - [ ] Is the change limited to one issue?
 - [ ] Does this PR close the issue?
-- [ ] Is the code easy to read and understand?
+- [ ] Is the code easy to read and understand, including clearly named variables?
 - [ ] Do all new feature have an accompanying new test?
 - [ ] Has the documentation been updated as necessary?